 Probate court proceedings (during which a deceased person's assets are transferred to the people who inherit them) can be long, costly, and confusing.

-In Arizona, you may be able to wrap up an estate using an affidavit or simplified probate in place of a traditional probate process.
+In Arizona, you might be able to wrap up an estate using an affidavit or simplified probate instead of a traditional probate process.

 Learn the rules that govern home funerals in Arizona.